The 2018 GAO Yellow Book Interpreted includes a self-study e-book delivered to you immediately upon purchase for 10 hours of CPE credit.

-Let Leita be your guide, as she converts the 2018 Government Auditing Standards (also known as GAGAS) into plain English and helps you apply its unique standard and guidance to your audit.
+Let Leita be your guide, as she converts the 2018 Government Auditing Standards (also known as GAGAS and updated in 2021) into plain English and helps you apply its unique standard and guidance to your audit.

 This text covers the latest on independence, quality control, and audit planning.
 All three types of engagements – financial, attestation, and performance – are covered.
 Whether you are an internal auditor, government monitor, or external auditor, the Yellow Book applies to you.

 - Differentiate between the Yellow Book and other auditing standards